-The universal standard for evaluating the quality of diamonds is by the GIA 4Cs–color, clarity, cut and carat.
-Yet, choosing diamond studs affords you with more leeway than when you buy a diamond solitaire ring.
+The universal standard for evaluating the quality of diamonds is by the GIA 4Cs–color, clarity, cut, and carat.
+Yet, choosing diamond studs affords you more leeway than when you buy a diamond solitaire ring.

 A big part of knowing how to buy diamond earrings is knowing which of the 4Cs are most important.

 Read on to learn what you need to know when buying diamond stud earrings.

 The Color of Diamond Studs

 Diamond studs sit close to your hairline, other piercings and glasses if you wear them.
 Diamonds naturally reflect the colors they are near.

 To avoid having your diamond studs take on another shade, you should choose a colorless diamond.
 Though these diamonds are more pricey, you’ll really notice the difference.
 And there are other Cs that you can save money on to stay on budget.

 Clarity is all about any blemishes or birthmarks in the diamond.
 But as these diamonds are going to be on your ears, no one is going to notice any slight inclusions, even if they are close to your earlobes.